aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q5.
 Provide the filename of the malicious executable that got dropped on the user's Desktop.

-- search in the **File System** section for files under desktop folder
+- search in the **File System** section for files under the desktop folder

 ![Screenshot 2025-05-29 121058](https://github.com/user-attachments/assets/dc415516-14f2-459a-ba4d-f42346e1f657)